buildpacks/docs/content/docs/operator-guide/create-a-builder.md

 You can also check out our reference of the builder config [here][builder-config].

-If you would like to customize the stack used by your builder, check out our [Create a stack][create-a-stack] tutorial.
+If you would like to customize the image your builder builds in, check out our [Create custom build and run images][create-targets] tutorial.

 [build]: /docs/concepts/operations/build/
 [builder]: /docs/concepts/components/builder/
 [builder-config]: /docs/reference/builder-config/
-[create-a-stack]: /docs/operator-guide/create-a-stack
+[create-targets]: /docs/operator-guide/create-targets
 [samples]: https://github.com/buildpacks/samples